 On the other hand, since September 2017, beneficiaries of international protection who are able to work but cannot secure employment are required to complete a one-year standardised integration programme focusing on language acquisition, career orientation and vocational qualification (see Social Welfare).

 As of 31 March 2018, a total of 18,845 beneficiaries of international protection received support from the Public Employment Service (AMS) as part of the so-called integration year.
 This was introduced in September 2017 and concerned people who had received the refugee status or the subsidiary protection in Austria since 1 January 2015.
 The programme was abolished by the government in 2019, however.
 More precisely, it decided in April 2019 that financial support for the purpose of the so-called “integration year” should no longer be provided and that persons currently participating to the programme will no longer receive support as of 1 May 2020.
-This will seriously limit the integration process of beneficiaries of protection.
+The end of the integration year programme along with the COVID-10 pandemic resulted in increased difficulties to integrate and access the labour market for beneficiaries of international protection.

 The imbalanced distribution of supply and demand within Austria also presents a challenge to integration into the labour market.
 Many persons with protection status relocate into urban centres, especially Vienna, where the unemployment rate is also higher than in the western federal provinces.
 There is a great demand for workers in the tourism regions of the West.
 In the public debate, the tense situation of the Austrian labour market is one area, which militates for the closing of borders.